hannabri/fine_tune_mbert/README.md

 The corpus we used is a Universal Dependencies corpus.
 As this formal is already pre-tokenized, the pre_treatment.py file contains functions to read and "normalize" the PoS taggs as well as to align the UD tokens with the tokens form the mBERT tokenizer.
 <br>
 <br>
 That step done, the fine_tuning.py file contains functions to fine-tune and evaluate the model.
 Once training completed, the model is evaluated on 5 different languages.
-I trained fine-tuned the model on five different languages and tested it on the same languages.
+I fine-tuned the model on five different languages and tested it on the same languages.
 Here are my test results:

 ![screenshot](results.jpeg)